sara-sabr/ITStrategy/_pages/en/exercises-automation-npm.md

 Type `yes` and hit enter.

-You have succesfully initialized your
+You have succesfully initialized your repo with NPM.